Home » Interview

 An art deco tombstone of the Sotto's

-In Cebu, there is an equivalent, albeit, at a lesser prominence including land area, where the same rich architectural heritage as well as personages can be found.
 The cemetery at M.J.
 Cuenco, just near the present Carreta cemetery is one of the forgotten heritage sites in the province.
 This is where some of the mortal remains of Cebu’s rich were interred including the Osmena’s, Sottos, Suico’s and Veloso’s.

 There are ornate marble tombs, statues made by italian sculptors and even remnants of a Spanish colonial period niche lining one corner of the cemetery.
 Unfortunately, the area has been overun with squatters and has fallen into neglect as some families decided to transfer to other sites.